LauGuillardin/LauGuillardin.github.io/index.md

 ## **Currently doing**

-- Load of lab work (being helped by two awesome students interns!)
+- Loads of lab work (being helped by two awesome students interns! *Will Hoaen and George MacKay*)
 - Drafting technical paper
 - Re-analysing old data from my undergrad to be published